Injured Patients Motion for Status Conference

 Additionally, plaintiffs want to know when litigation will resume for cases where no settlement is reached.
-Maglio Christopher & Toale, P.A. filed the motion on June 14th.
+Mctlaw filed the motion on June 14th.

-However, for patients faced with tissue death and bone loss from the Pinnacle metal on metal hip replacement, rather than providing compensation, Johnson & Johnson instead conducted scorched earth litigation.
+However, for patients faced with tissue death and bone loss from the Pinnacle meta-on-metal hip replacement, rather than providing compensation, Johnson & Johnson instead conducted scorched earth litigation.

 Additionally, injured patients are expressing severe discontent with the proposed settlement terms from Johnson & Johnson.
 Finally, patients question how they can intelligently make a decision to settle or not settle without more information.

 A copy of mctlaw’s motion on behalf of its clients can be found HERE.